 National Curriculum in England Framework for Key Stages 1 to 4

 At The English School we are very lucky to be able offer subject specialist teachers throughout the school.
-Even our youngest children in the Foundation Stage are taught by specialist PE, computing and music teachers.
+Reception children are taught by specialist PE and music teachers.
 In Key Stage 1 they continue with these specialist lessons and our Arabic students also attend lessons taught by our Arabic and Islamic teachers.
 In Year 3 upwards, all children attend further specialist lessons for art, computing and DT.
 Year 5 students also benefit from specialist teaching in science and French, and in year 6-8 all lessons are taught by subject specialists.

-The school has an open door policy, so should you have any concerns about your child and their progress, you are welcome to make an appointment, in the first instance, to discuss this directly with the class teacher/tutor or the relevant subject specialist teacher.
-If the issue remains unresolved, an appointment should be made to discuss this further with the relevant Pastoral Coordinator; or the Director of Studies should the issue continue.
-At the start of each academic year parents are invited to attend year group Curriculum Information Evenings.
+The school has an open door policy, so should you have any concerns about your child and their progress, you are welcome to make an appointment.
+Please contact the class teacher/tutor or the relevant subject specialist teacher in the first instance.
+If the issue remains unresolved, an appointment should be made to discuss this further; firstly, with the relevant Head of Year followed by Heads of School or the Director of Studies should the issue continue.
+At the start of each academic year parents are invited to attend year group "Meet the Team" presentations.
 At these meetings the teachers have the opportunity to explain to parents what they should expect over the coming year and how parents can assist in their child’s learning.
 Parents also have the opportunity to ask questions with regards to the curriculum and school procedures.

-Twice yearly, in Term 1 and 2, there are Parent Consultation Evenings, where you will have the opportunity to meet individually with the teacher for an update on your child’s progress.
+Twice yearly, in Term 1 and 2, there are Parent Consultations, where you will have the opportunity to meet individually with the teacher for an update on your child’s progress.

-Twice yearly, at the end of Term 1 and 3, you will receive a formal report on your child’s progress, in the form of an electronic report that can be accessed and downloaded from the Parent Portal.
+Twice yearly, at the end of Term 1 and 3, you will receive a formal written report on your child’s progress and attainment.
+This can be accessed and downloaded from the Parent Portal.